Damrukesh/Damrukesh/README.md

 # Hi, I am Damrukesh !

-I'm an AI and machine learning enthusiast currently learning to build LLMs and agents .
-I enjoy working with Machine learning models, Python (Flask, APIs) and Java.
+I'm an AI and machine learning enthusiast currently learning to build agents and AI applications .
+I enjoy working with Machine learning models and Python (Flask, APIs).